 Trauma can give you a boost in creativity.
 Do you know of any famous writers, artists, or musicians that haven’t been through hell?

-You gain wisdom from all experiences possibly even more from painful times.
 A horrific event can give you access to a deeper meaning of humanity.
-Your particular trauma unveils to you things many others never see.
+Furthermore, your particular trauma unveils to you things many others never see.

 Pain can open your eyes to what it means to be alive.
 The depths of darkness enhance the light even more.

-When you release your sadness or anger in a creative project, you restore your soul.
+You restore your soul when you release your sadness or anger in a creative project.
 Even better if you discover a new passion!

 2. Heal by playing with a dog